Treats chronic gout.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have congestive heart failure.
+- Tell your doctor if you are pregnant or breastfeeding or if you have congestive heart failure.

 - Tell your doctor if you have relatives from Africa or a Mediterranean country.
 People with relatives from these areas are more likely to have a genetic G6PD deficiency.